darklife/udarkrisc/README.md

 # History & Motivation

-The beggning: VLIW DSPs on FPGAs, with high optimized ALUs around DSP blocks, in a way that MAC operations can be optimized.
+The beginning: VLIW DSPs on FPGAs, with high optimized ALUs around DSP blocks, in a way that MAC operations can be optimized.
 However, conventional code was hard to port for VLIW DSPs, so a more general purpose processor was needed...

 Lots of different concepts around accumulator-oriented, register bank oriented, VLIW, 16/32-bits, etc most designs were identified just as “core” or “dsp”, but this specific concept was named uRISC for an external presentation on a University.
 Because there are too much processors called uRISC already, it was renamed to uDarkRISC (micro-DarkRISC).